 CMMC Level 3 = Adequate Security.
 Otherwise, "no-go."
 The Department of Defense (DoD) has been requiring adequate security since the release of DFARS 252.204-7012 in the Fall of 2016.
 Now, the DoD is stepping up its game with the Cybersecurity Maturity Model Certification (CMMC).
 Why?

 Contractors working with the Department of Defense, may have heard that the Cybersecurity Maturity Model Certification is coming.
 As information on the CMMC continues to be released, here is what we hope to see.
 There is some speculation about what the Cybersecurity Maturity Model Certification

 The National Defense Industrial Association (NDIA) hosted their annual Navy Gold Coast Small Business Procurement Event conference last week in San Diego.

-How will the Cybersecurity Maturity Model Certification (CMMC) affect those who do business with the Department of Defense (DoD)?
-Some questions have been answered, some have yet to be answered, while more questions are still ahead!
-One thing is for certain: Proof of adequate security is
+Updated 11.29.19 - How will the Cybersecurity Maturity Model Certification (CMMC) affect those who do business with the Department of Defense (DoD)?
+Some questions have been answered, some are still to come, but we should see more clarity with the CMMC Model Version 1.0, which is to

 Looking for a better understanding of DFARS 252.204-7012 and NIST SP 800-171 implementation?
 Discussions around DFARS compliance, NIST SP 800-171 implementation and cybersecurity within the federal defense contracting space are becoming more and more prevalent by the day.